tailored-apps/KSeF/generated/README.md

-this is folder placeholder during build we generate from schema c# classes
+this is folder placeholder, during build we generate here c# classes from schema